torontosoftware/closetr/closetr-web/README.md

 Run the web-app for yourself!

 Before anything, ensure that you've installed the required dependencies running `npm-install` in the root folder (closetr-web).
+You will need to install Node if you haven't done so yet.
+See how to do that [here](https://www.npmjs.com/get-npm).

 Run `ng serve` in the root folder (closetr-web) for a development server.
 Navigate to `http://localhost:4200/` to see the app!
 You may also want to run the back-end server (go to closetr-api to see how this works) locally.

 The app will automatically reload if you change any of the source files.